 The teaching profession in the skills lists are Early Childhood (Pre-Primary School) Teacher, Primary School Teacher, Secondary School Teacher, Special Needs Teacher, University Lecturer, Vocational Education Teacher, Teacher of English to Speakers of Other Languages.

-Australia is one of the frontrunners in the field of engineering.
-International students are drawn to the country to learn and kick-start their careers in various specialisation.
+Australia is one of the front runners in the field of engineering.
+International students are drawn to the country to learn and kick-start their careers in various specialization.
 Engineers provide solutions, innovations and practical solutions to day to day challenges.
 They also design, create, built, manufacture, innovate and invent.
 Our world is better because of the creative minds and hard work of the engineers.
 Engineers are sought after in Australia to address the needs of the country in various aspects.